German interest in the Caribbean: History

-In the mid-1860s, Prussian army and naval leaders considered building a coaling station in the Caribbean and proposed to purchase the island of Curaçao from the Netherlands.
+In the mid-1860s, Prussia army and naval leaders considered building a coaling station in the Caribbean and proposed to purchase the island of Curaçao from the Netherlands.
 However, Chancellor Otto von Bismarck was strongly opposed since he wanted to avoid difficulties with the United States and so nothing happened.
 Bismarck was removed from power by Kaiser Wilhelm II in 1890, and German naval strategists again turned their attention to the Caribbean, but they failed to establish a naval base at Margarita Island, Venezuela.

 Policymakers in Germany analysed the possibility of establishing bases on Margarita Island and showed interest in the Galápagos Islands but soon abandoned any such designs given that far-flung bases in northern South America would be very vulnerable.
 Germany attempted to promote Chile, a country that was heavily influenced by Germany, into a regional counterweight to the United States.
-Indeed, Germany and Britain managed through Chile to have Ecuador deny the United States a naval base in the Galápagos Islands.
+Indeed, Britain and Germany managed through Chile to have Ecuador deny the United States a naval base in the Galápagos Islands.

-During the Venezuela Crisis of 1902–1903, the United Kingdom and Germany sent warships to blockade Venezuela after it had defaulted on its foreign loan repayments.
+During the Venezuelan crisis of 1902–1903, Britain and Germany sent warships to blockade Venezuela after it had defaulted on its foreign loan repayments.
 Germany intended to land troops and occupy Venezuelan ports, but US President Theodore Roosevelt forced the Germans to back down by sending his own fleet and by threatening war if the Germans landed.
 By 1904, German naval strategists had turned their attention to Mexico; they hoped to establish a naval base in a Mexican port on the Caribbean but dropped that plan.
 In 1917, they proposed a military alliance in a war against the United States in the Zimmermann Telegram, which accelerated American entry into World War I.